Yiling-Huo/reading-notes/principles-of-cognitive-neuroscience-2nd/chapter-2.md

 > Fractional anistropy (FA) is a scalar quantity that can be computed for each voxel to express this degree of anistropy.
 Some neurological diseases e.g. sclerosis and vascular dementia are characterised by white matter pathology than can be identified with FA measures.
 Individual differences in white matter integrity can also be identified with FA.
 >
 > Tractography is a powerful application of the DTI tech that can delineate the directionality of fiber tracts in the brain.
+>
+> DTI can be used in conjunction with fMRI activation studies in several ways. fMRI activation data can help guide the tractography calculations.
+DTI delineated fiber tracts can be used to help in functional connectivity analyses.
+>
+> From a microscopic standpoint, much work is also aimed toward the goal of reconstructing the connectivity of the entire human brain at the level of neurons and synapses (connectomics).
+E.g. Brainbow is based on molecular genetics techniques used to delineate individual neurons and their branches by fluorescence in different colors.
+However connectomics faces difficulties as it needs high cost but has uncertain outcomes.

 ## Assembling Evidence and Delineating Mechanisms